 These days you can even make your own phone case and choose your own design / photo.
 Websites like GoCustomized allow you to choose from slim cases that just attach to your phone and protect against scratches but offer high picture quality, or silicone cases that are thicker but protect more against drops.

 Don’t Keep it in Your Back Pocket

-Setting aside the scenario where you forget it’s there during a bathroom break and it falls in the toilet (it happens to the best of us), keeping your phone in your back pocket makes you an easy target for pick pockets.
+Setting aside the scenario where you forget it’s there during a bathroom break and it falls in the toilet (it happens to the best of us … and the best toilets!), keeping your phone in your back pocket makes you an easy target for pick pockets.

 Pick pocketing is incredibly common overseas, especially in some parts of Europe, and this is easily the number #1 crime against travelers.
 Ideally you should keep your phone in a zippered pocket of your purse or day bag.
 But if you have to have it on your person, keep it in your front pocket.